Skip to main content

 Step 4

-• Open the moon2uart.cfg file
+• Open the moon2uart.cfg file.

-• Find the address following SERIAL_PORT= and change it to "/dev/ttyAMA0"
+• Change the address after SERIAL_PORT= to "/dev/ttyAMA0".

-Note
+Important Note

 Step 5